citrusoft/ansible/README.md

 1. create a directory to isolate your work.
 2. copy the Vagrantfile provided to your directory.
-3. start a terminal/shell and bring up the control node 'code' vagrant up control
+3. start a terminal/shell and bring up the control node
+> vagrant up control
-'code' vagrant ssh control
+> vagrant ssh control
 4. start a terminal/shell and bring up the database node
->vagrant up db
+> vagrant up db
->vagrant ssh db
+> vagrant ssh db
 5. start a terminal/shell and bring up the web server node
->vagrant up www
+> vagrant up www
->vagrant ssh www
+> vagrant ssh www

 Congratulations!
 You should have 3 nodes setup e.g. 1 control, 1 www , 1 db.